crvouga/headless-combobox/readme.md

 ## Cons

 - 🧠 Headless.
 You do have to write your own styles.
 - 🔌 Framework agnostic.
-You do have to write adapter code.
-Which could be error prone
+You do have to write error prone adapter code.
 - 🌳 [Elm](https://elm-lang.org/)-like API.
 Some people may hate that.
 - 📚 Missing good documentation.
 - 🧪 Missing automated tests.
 (This is one is on the agenda)